 For sales of hardware and software products, the Company's performance obligation is satisfied at a point in time when they are shipped to the customer.
 This is when the customer has title to the product and the risks and rewards of ownership.
-The delivery of products to Inpixon's customers occurs in a variety of ways, including (i) as a physical product shipped from the Company's warehouse, (ii) via drop-shipment by a third-party vendor, or (iii) via electronic delivery with respect to software licenses.
+The delivery of products to the Company's customers occurs in a variety of ways, including (i) as a physical product shipped from the Company's warehouse, (ii) via drop-shipment by a third-party vendor, or (iii) via electronic delivery with respect to software licenses.
 The Company leverages drop-ship arrangements with many of its vendors and suppliers to deliver products to customers without having to physically hold the inventory at its warehouse.
 In such arrangements, the Company negotiates the sale price with the customer, pays the supplier directly for the product shipped, bears credit risk of collecting payment from its customers and is ultimately responsible for the acceptability of the product and ensuring that such product meets the standards and requirements of the customer.
 Accordingly, the Company is the principal in the transaction with the customer and records revenue on a gross basis.
-The Company receives fixed consideration for sales of hardware and software products.
-The Company's customers generally pay within 30 to 60 days from the receipt of a customer approved invoice.
+The Company requirements of the company's customers generally pay within 30 to 60 days from the receipt of a customer approved invoice.
 The Company has elected the practical expedient to expense the costs of obtaining a contract when they are incurred because the amortization period of the asset that otherwise would have been recognized is less than a year.